The LGBT Family Law Institute was created to achieve two purposes:

 These criteria will be the same for applications to attend FLI annual or regional meetings, as well as for listserve only members.

 After admission, in order to maintain membership, a member is required to attend a FLI meeting (annual or regional) at least once every three years.
-If the member is a listserve only member, she/he will be subject to re-application after three years.
+If the member is a listserve only member, they will be subject to re-application after three years.
 Re-application may be based additionally on the member’s contributions to the list serve.

 All members of FLI, whether regular or listserve only, are required to be members of the National LGBT Bar Association.
 International members are exempt from this requirement.
 No law students will be admitted.